 The Risk: There really is no risk to investing in Steph Curry cards.
 The main thing to understand though is that while it should always be easy to liquidate your investments, it may not be as easy to make money on your investment.
 This is simply because of the high buy-in price.
 This is because his value should steadily climb, but not spike, and likely never dip huge, making it harder to ever buy low.

-If you exercise patience with your Steph investments, you should make a solid, safe return in 10-15 years.
+If you exercise patience with your Steph investments, you should make a solid, safe return over the years.